Wednesday, June 24, 2026

 The following animation shows the Sun's apparent path across the sky on the June Solstice, repeated several times.

-Firsthand observations
+Firsthand Observations

 I used my iPad mini 6 running the "Theodolite" iOS app to take a time series of images during the evening on 21 June 2026, beginning at 8:00 PM and ending at 8:36 PM (sunset) with an interval of five minutes between shots.
 The camera was mounted on a tripod facing exactly west.
 Notice how far north of west the Sun sets.